To understand Edgeware’s deflationary nature, we need to start with the definitions of inflation and deflation.

 Every year, the rate of inflation decreases.
 As you can see illustrated above.

-To see a reduction in total supply the burned EDG volume due to extrinsics/transactions needs to be greater than the inflation rate.
+Furthermore, reductions in total supply (EDG burned greater than inflation issuance) can be motioned for using the on-chain system to propose burns.
 Any on-chain protocol can generate a volume of extrinsics.

 For example, if we have a stable coin and if holders find the transfers over Edgeware cheaper than other options, it will create a huge volume of extrinsics/transactions.

 As of now, Edgeware doesn’t have any runtime burning mechanism.
-But this is subject to change through an upgrade.
+But this is subject to change through an upgrade or governance.